Ninja-Squad/ninja-squad.github.com/_posts/2017-12-05-angular-cli-diff.md

 Sadly, there is no automated way to do it.
 You may think that bumping the package version in your `package.json` is enough, but... no...

-Often there are also configuration files to update, and even if the committers do their best to guide us through the updates, it can be hard to track exactly what you need to change between your current version and the new shiny one.
+There are also often configuration files to update, and even if the committers do their best to guide us through the updates, it can be hard to track exactly what you need to change between your current version and the new shiny one.